 As you can see in the list above, it is rich in vitamin B6 and folate, both of which are essential for many important processes in the body, including energy metabolism and the nervous system's normal functioning.

 Antioxidants protect the body from damage caused by free radicals.
 Free radicals are molecules that have an odd number of electrons, making them unstable.
 When their levels become too high, they can damage your cells.

 CABBAGE ASIAN SALAD HAS SIMPLE, YET HEALTHY INGREDIENTS

 Not only is cabbage Asian salad healthy, but it also has the colors of the rainbow.
-Eating a variety of different colored vegetables ensures you’re getting enough fiber, vitamins, minerals, antioxidants, and the like, and help to protect against illness, bone density loss, digestive problems, and weight management.
+Eating various colored vegetables ensures you're getting enough fiber, vitamins, minerals, antioxidants, and the like and help protect against illness, bone density loss, digestive problems, and weight management.

 So, what's in this fabulous salad?

 - Purple (also called red) cabbage

 I'm a huge dressing, sauce person.
 Despite my love for raw and cooked vegetables, every dish needs a unique and fabulous dressing or sauce.
 Because I keep it healthy, I avoid cooking with any oils.

 Instead, I try to create unique dressings from whole foods without adding oils, sugar, and other unhealthy ingredients.

 One of my favorite dressings is Asian carrot ginger dressing.
 My husband and I love Asian food, so we often go out for vegan sushi, stir-fry wok restaurants, as well as Thai and other Japanese cuisines.